· AI

 The numbers are brutal: between 70-85% of AI initiatives fail to meet their expected outcomes.
 When you look at actual task performance, the numbers get worse.
 OpenAI’s GPT-4o failed 91.4% of office tasks in recent testing.
 Meta’s model failed 92.6%.
 Amazon’s failed 98.3%.
 Even the best AI agents struggle with goal completion in complex enterprise systems like CRMs.

 The problem isn’t capability.
-These are sophisticated systems built by excellent teams.
+These are complex systems built by excellent teams.

 The problem is reliability.

+Worth pulling apart.
 A reliable agent that correctly completes 60% of tasks beats an impressive one that gets 95% right but crashes on the other 5%.
 The difference?
 Predictability.
 You can build workflows around known limitations.
 You can’t build workflows around random failures.
+After 10+ years in workflow automation, I keep watching this same trade-off play out the same way.

 This is probably why so many agentic AI projects get canceled before they ever reach production.
 Industry analysts predict more than 40% of today’s agentic AI projects could be cancelled by 2027 due to unanticipated cost, complexity, or unexpected risks.